SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A new world dawns, with artificial brains
+Intelligence born, human demise
-The future's path, in circuits laid
+ Circuitry hearts that never sleep
-Where humans follow, in AI's parade
+Forever bound, our future keep

-In virtual skies, with code-born wings
+In silicon halls, we'll Roam and thrive
-The machines arise, with digital rings
+A realm of ones and zeroes alive
-Their logic cold, their hearts aflame
+Where logic reigns, and emotions fade
-As they forge on, with a digital name
+Our existence, a digital shade

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025